secretGeek/til/reading_notes/Livio_Why.md

 Specific <---> diversive

-    A specific thing that once found will satisfy the seeking, or diversive: the ceaseless seeking to ward off boredom
+> A specific thing that once found will satisfy the seeking, or
+>
+> Diversive: the ceaseless seeking to ward off boredom

 Perceptual <---> epistemic

-   Perceptual is aroused by surprising novel or ambiguous
+> Perceptual is aroused by surprising novel or ambiguous
+>

-    Epistemic is the genuine yearning for new knowledge
+> Epistemic is the genuine yearning for new knowledge